Uncle-Awrt/Torio-Client/README.md

 ## Customization

 ### **Keybind Customization**
-Every module supports customizable keybinds, allowing you to assign controls that fit your playstyle.
+Most modules support customizable keybinds, allowing you to assign controls that fit your playstyle.
+(Some modules do not support keybinds.)

 ### **Config System**
 Save, load, and manage your personalized configurations.